 [snip]

-Check the database to see if the service provider has associated with it NPA-NXX data, LRN data, or subscription versions with status other than old with an empty failed SP List, cancelled, or Active where the Old Service Provider value is the SPID.If so, deny the request.
+Check the database to see if the service provider has associated with it NPA-NXX data, LRN data, or subscription versions with status other than old with an empty failed SP List, cancelled, or Active where the Old Service Provider value is the SPID, or number pool blocks with status other than old with an empty failed SP List.
+Also, see if the Service Provider SPID being deleted is defined as an Alt SPID or Last Alt SPID in any non-canceled or non-old with an empty Failed SP List Subscription Versions or or non-old with an empty Failed SP List Number Pool Block.
+If so, deny the request.

 [snip]